8hobbies/hugo-apt/README.md

 limitations under the License.
 ```

-This repository redistributes Hugo under the same license as the Hugo project.
-Unless required by
+This APT repository redistributes Hugo under the same license as the Hugo project.
+Unless required
-applicable law or agreed to in writing, this repository distributes Hugo on an "AS IS" BASIS,
+by applicable law or agreed to in writing, this APT repository distributes Hugo on an "AS IS" BASIS,
 WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
 See [Hugo's License][] the
 specific language governing permissions and limitations under the License.